 If you have a 10-year mortgage, you should purchase a decade’s worth of coverage.
 Unfortunately, your debt doesn’t die with you, so your family will be responsible for those repayments should you pass.

-If you have people relying on your income, you may want to look into life insurance — and a term policy is a flexible and affordable way to protect your family.
-While five-year policies aren’t readily available, they do make sense for those who have short-term financial obligations.
+If you have people relying on your income, a term policy is an affordable way to protect your family.
+While five-year policies aren’t readily available, they make sense for those who have short-term financial obligations.
 They’re also popular among seniors edging closer to retirement and business owners who are trying to secure loans and key employee insurance.

 Check out our guide to life insurance to compare providers and find the policy that best meets your needs.